twitocode/Tantalum/content/Equilibrium Law.md

 \end{align*}
 $$

+**The concentration of pure solids or pure liquids cannot change.**
 > [!NOTE] Title
 > Whenever dealing with heterogenous systems, always remove the solid and liquid concentrations
 > Concentration only work for aqueous and gases substances